xeniatay/wkrpt400-wanderable-documentation/README.md

 > TODO insert image

-Caching these asset files is beneficial to the user because site loading time is decreased on all of their future visits.
-Here is an example of how the cached assets resulted in a 0.6s decrease in load time on Wanderable's homepage:
+Caching asset files is beneficial to a user because it decreases site load time on all of their future visits.
+Here is the same page as shown above, upon page refresh.

 > TODO insert image

+Observe that the cached assets resulted in a 0.6s decrease in load time on Wanderable's homepage.

-#### Asset Precompilation: Less and CoffeeScript
+### Asset Precompilation with CoffeeScript and Less

 > The third feature of the asset pipeline is it allows coding assets via a higher-level language, with precompilation down to the actual assets.

-Wanderable uses the pipeline to allow live compilation of Less and CoffeeScript in development mode.
-This integration happens through the `less-rails` and `coffee-rails` gems, and do not require extra effort on a developer's part.
+Wanderable uses the pipeline to allow live compilation of CoffeeScript and Less in development mode.
+This integration happens automatically through the `less-rails` and `coffee-rails` gems.

-Compiling Less and CoffeeScript through the Asset Pipeline removes the hassle of keeping compiled `.less` to `.css` files and `.coffee` to `.js` files in the repository.
-It also prevents merge conflicts caused by a difference in compilers, or updated files that did not actually have conflicts, but were compiled to a common file.
+Advantages of compiling CoffeeScript and Less through the pipeline:

+- Do not need to keep compiled `.less -> .css` and `.coffee -> .js` files in the repository
+- Prevents merge conflicts caused by committing compiled CSS and JS

-**Note**: Compiling using the pipeline does mean that your local server may be slower to respond, or fail silently if there is a Less or CoffeeScript syntax error.
+**Note**: Compiling using the pipeline does mean that your local server may be slower to respond, or fail silently if Rails encounters a Less or CoffeeScript error.

 #### Using the Asset Pipeline with Wanderable Site Components